solo-io/workshops/gloo-edge/README.md

 ### Staged transformations

-We need another peace of information in the header and that is the organization.
+We need another piece of information in the header and that is the organization.
 However, the organization is not stored as a claim in the user token.
-But on closer look we find out that we can derive the organization from the email!
-Basically `user1@acme.com` is a member of the ACME organization.
+But on closer look, we find out that we can derive the organization from the email!
+Basically, `user1@acme.com` is a member of the ACME organization.

 Gloo Edge enables us to use request transformers that extract information from the request using regex-es.

-For this we got to use Staged Transformers and the transformation MUST occur after the email claim is extracted from the JWT and stored into the header `X-Email`.
+For this, we got to use Staged Transformers and the transformation MUST occur after the email claim is extracted from the JWT and stored into the header `X-Email`.

 The diagram below shows the order in which filters are applied to a request.

 ![Order of filters applied to a request](images/order-of-filters.png)

-So in order for us to extract the organization from the email header.
-We have to use the "Regular Transformations" as shown in the image.
-The regular transofmrations are executed after the JWT stage (as shown in the image).
+To extract the organization from the email header, we got to use the "Regular Transformations" as shown in the image.
+The regular transfomrations are executed after the JWT stage (as shown in the image).

 Putting this together we come up with the virtual service defined below.